 - Eggshells: Eggshell broth supplies calcium to the plant essential to develop a robust cellular structure.
 Or use crushed eggshells directly in the potting mix.

-- Tea: Add tea leaves directly to the soil or soak them in water to irrigate your plant to improve soil structure.
+- Tea: Add tea leaves directly to the soil or soak them in water and spray on the plat soil to improve soil structure.

 4. Potting and Repotting